annotation/text-fabric/docs/Api/App.md

     There are many scenarios in which you can work with the advanced API: in a Python script or in a notebook or in the TF-browser.
-    If you start the TF browser, a *kernel* process is started or reused that holds the TF data.
+    If you start the TF browser, a *kernel* process is started that holds the TF data.
-    Then a webserver is started or reused that communicates with the kernel, much like how webserver communicates with a database.
+    Then a webserver is started that communicates with the kernel, much like how webserver communicates with a database.

     The advanced API supports all these scenarios